 If you have a new oxygen concentrator and you are keeping up with any filter cleaning that you can do yourself, you should only have to get the oxygen purity checked once a year.
 Visit your doctor, who will check the purity with a device called an Oxygen Purity Analyzer.
 He or she can attach it to the oxygen outlet nozzle, and it will read the oxygen purity in percents.

-Oxygen purity analyzers are expensive, the more affordable ones being around $200.
+Oxygen purity analyzers are expensive, the more affordable start at a few hundred dollars.
 You should go to your oxygen provider to get your new concentrator tested once a year, or every 6 months if you have a used model.